Francis Xavier Pierz: Missionary

 On June 28, 1838, he reached Father Baraga at La Pointe, Wisconsin.
 After a friendly visit, Fr.
 Baraga persuaded Father Pierz to re-establish the mission at Grand Portage, Minnesota (now the Grand Portage Indian Reservation).
 The formerly great fur trading depot had declined with the removal of the North West Company's inland headquarters north to Fort William in 1803.
 The Ojibwa Indians living there had turned to commercial fishing on Lake Superior and selling their catches for a considerable profit to the American Fur Company.
 Pierre Picotte, a Métis who worked as an agent for the company, had been instructing local Ojibwe in the Catechism and preparing them to join the Catholic Church.
 Father Pierz's letters describe how impressed he was by the zealous Ojibwa embrace of Catholicism, particularly by teenaged boys and young men, which Fr.
 Pierz described as the complete opposite of what he was accustomed to as a priest in Europe.
 They also reveal that, unlike local Protestant missionaries, Fr.
 Pierz did not believe in the then commonly held idea that, "Indians must be civilized before they can be Christianized."

 Lake Superior Ojibwe Powwow at Grand Portage, 2009.

-In obedience to Pope Gregory XI's 1373 "règle d'idiom", a commandment for the Catholic clergy to communicate with their flocks in the local vernacular, instead of allowing the Church to become a tool of colonialism, linguistic imperialism, and coercive language death, Fr.
+Fr.
 Pierz preached and taught in the Ojibwe language and trained the Grand Portage parish choir to sing hymns in Ojibwe, almost certainly that he learned from Bishop Baraga's hymnal, as well.

 According to historian Fr.
 Robert Voigt, "Father Pierz was also the doctor for the Indians.
 He had his own homeopathic methods.
 When a smallpox epidemic broke out, and no regular doctor was available, the missionary sent for vaccine and personally administered it to some 900 individuals, Christians and Pagans.
 This he broke down prejudice and prepared the way for future conversions."

 Also at Grand Portage, Pierz arranged for the clearing of a plot of farmland and orchard which, in keeping with Ojibwe ways, was owned and worked in common.
 He helped negotiate the sale of their surplus produce to nearby mining settlements.
 He founded a Catholic school for the children of the mission.
 His letters provide a vivid glimpse into daily life on the mission.
 The Catholic missions at Fort William, Ontario and Isle Royale were also under his jurisdiction.
 In October 1839, the bishop ordered Pierz to move to take over the missions at Harbor Springs, Michigan (now Little Traverse Bay Bands of Odawa Indians).
 He remained there for 12 years.